Ahmed-Mahmoud7/WeatherShpper/README.md

 To run the test

 mvn test
-Note: For the verifyLogin test case to pass, you must edit the SmokeTestSuite.xml and change the values for parameter "username" and "password" to a registered username/password

 Project components
 Page objects are in the directory src/main/java/pages Test classes are in the the directory src/test/java/tests